Jayraj-R/Parallel-CountingTriangles/README.md

 ## Problem Statement

 Given an undirected simple graph, we need to find how many triangles it can have.
-For example, the graph below has 2 triangles in it.
-{IMAGE}

 ## Serial Implementation